Epidemiologic Methods II

 Epidemiologic Methods (EPI 203), or equivalent, and Biostatistical Methods for Clinical Research I (BIOSTAT 200), or equivalent experience, are required.
 Experience with the Stata software program is also required.

-Each week, new material is introduced via a pre-recorded lecture and required readings.
-Homework, in the form of a problem set, is assigned each week and is due one week after the lecture at which time it will be discussed with course faculty in small group discussion section..
+Each week, new material is introduced via a live or prerecorded lecture and required readings.
+Homework, in the form of a problem set, is assigned each week and is due generally one week after the lecture, at which time it will be discussed with course faculty and teaching assistants in a small group discussion section.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).
 All textbooks have been placed on the Course Reserves section of the Mission Bay library.
 Check availability here: http://ucsfcat.library.ucsf.edu/search/?searchtype=r&searcharg=Epi+207